AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A limitation has been added when using a query activity in a workflow.
 [Read more](../../workflow/using/query.md).

+A new section has been added to detail the enhanced email address validation rules to send an address to quarantine in case of soft error.
+[Read more](../../delivery/using/understanding-quarantine-management.md#soft-error-management)

 ## February 2020 {#february-2020}

 AMP for Email being now supported by three email providers (Gmail, Outlook and Mail.ru), the section describing how to define interactive content with AMP has been updated.
 [Read more](../../delivery/using/defining-interactive-content.md)